TickTeam/guide-tt/android_app/10_how_to_upload_attachment.md

 ###How to upload an attachment in a task?
+1.Open TickTick on your android device, and enter a task.
+2.Tap the option menu in the upper right hand corner to select “Attachment”.

-Select a task and click “Attachment” from the option menu.
-You can upload images, audios, videos or other regular files in tasks.
+You can add images, audios, videos or other regular files to a task.
+If it is in a shared list, all recipients in this list can view and save attachments.

-After it is uploaded, you can view it in task detail page and long pressing the attachment will trigger editing actions such as save & delete.

 ![](../images/image2.2.9X.png)